BobbyMcWho/hashie/RELEASING.md

 Replace `<THIS_VERSION>` with the newly released versions to set up the compare view on Github.

-Increment the minor version, modify [lib/hashie/version.rb](lib/hashie/version.rb).
+Increment the patch version, modify [lib/hashie/version.rb](lib/hashie/version.rb).

 Commit your changes.